kubearchive/kubearchive/DEVELOPMENT.md

 ## Initialize the database

-1. Create a port-forward in a new terminal tab.
+1. In a new terminal tab create a port-forward.
     ```bash
-    kubectl port-forward -n kubearchive svc/postgresql 5432:5432
+    kubectl port-forward -n kubearchive svc/kubearchive-database 5432:5432
     ```
 2. Populate the database with test objects.
     ```bash